Brad Robinson is the R4HC-MENA programme manager at King’s College London.

 Along with colleagues from KCL, she is completing a literature review on uncertainty in wars and conflicts, and will participate in supporting the research training component of the mental health research in conflict in the occupied Palestinian territory.
 She holds a Master’s degree in Community and Public Health (MPH).

-Weeam Hammoudeh is an assistant professor of public health and the coordinator of the mental health unit at the Institute of Community and Public Health, Birzeit University (ICPH/BZU).
+Dr. Weeam Hammoudeh is an Assistant Professor of public health and the coordinator of the mental health unit at the Institute of Community and Public Health, Birzeit University (ICPH/BZU).

 She holds a PhD in sociology/demography.
 She is the training coordinator of the research training component of the mental health research in conflict in the occupied Palestinian territory project, and a curricula developer and trainer along with colleagues from KCL.
 Weeam is also involved in the research component focusing in uncertainty in wars and conflicts.

 Dr Zahi Abdul Sater

 Zahi is a post-doctoral research fellow for the R4HC MENA cancer workstream based at AUB Global Health Institute.

 He is also instructor of basic science courses including Biology and Genetics at Phoenicia University, Lebanon.
 Zahi holds a PhD in Biochemistry and Molecular Biology, with a minor in cancer biology, from Indiana University, USA.
 His research has focused on unraveling the mitotic networks leading to genomic instability in cancer.

 Dr Ajay Aggarwal is a Consultant Clinical Oncologist at Guy’s & St Thomas’ NHS Trust, London.
 His main research areas are Health Services Research, Global Health and Cancer Policy.